 October 15, 2018: Huazhen visited colleagues at Pennsylvania State University and gave a seminar talk about distributed battery management!

 October 2, 2018: Ning received the ISSL Seminar Best Presentation Award.
 Congratulations, Ning!

 September 25, 2018: Our patent "System and method for battery charging" was approved!

-August 20, 2018: Huazhen was recognized as a Reviewer of the Year 2017 by ASME Journal of Dynamic Systems, Measurement and Control!
+August 20, 2018: Huazhen was recognized as one of the two Reviewers of the Year 2017 by ASME Journal of Dynamic Systems, Measurement and Control!

 July 29, 2018: A paper first-authored by Chuan, "Energy-aware leader-follower tracking control for electric-powered multi-agent systems", will be forthcoming in Control Engineering Practice.
 Congratulations, Chuan!